mihirrd/next-blog/app/about/about.md

 My open-source work in graph embeddings (clj-deepwalk) has been featured in Clojure Deref, and I continue to experiment with tools at the intersection of AI and systems.

 #### [Clj-deepwalk](https://github.com/mihirrd/clj-deepwalk)
-- Graph Embedding library written Clojure.
+- Graph Embedding library written in Clojure.
 - Implements [Deepwalk](https://arxiv.org/abs/1403.6652) for learning graph node embeddings
 - Enables vector-based reasoning and similarity search over graph structures
 - Lightweight, modular, and easy to extend for research or production use